 The pathophysiology of nonspecific low back pain is usually indeterminate, as pain may arise from a number of sites including the vertebral column, surrounding muscles, tendons, ligaments, and fascia.
 The mechanism of injury to these structures varies from stretching, tearing, or contusion as a result of heavy lifting or torsion of the spinal column.
 In contrast, the pathophysiology of radicular low back pain is more clearly defined.
 Herniation of the nucleus pulposus through the annulus fibrosis causes compression of the dural lining around the spinal nerve root, resulting in radicular pain.

 The history and physical examination serve as cornerstones in the evaluation of back pain.
 To facilitate a rational diagnostic approach, an attempt is made to classify low back pain into 1 of 3 categories:

 Nonspecific low back pain: pain with no signs or symptoms of a serious underlying condition

 Radicular back pain: pain with nerve root dysfunction associated with pain, sensory impairment, weakness, or impaired deep tendon reflexes in a specific nerve root distribution

 Serious underlying etiology: pain with neurologic deficits or underlying conditions requiring prompt evaluation (eg, tumor, infection, fracture, cauda equina syndrome)

 The history should focus on the location of pain (including radiation of pain), frequency and duration of symptoms, and exacerbating and alleviating factors, as well as any previous episodes or treatments of back pain.
 Pain that radiates down the leg, usually past the knee, suggests a radiculopathy.
-Pain from a herniated disk ...
+Pain ...